The Bankrate promise

 Additionally, this is a credit card and not a charge card, which can help when cash is tight and revolving a balance is necessary.
 There is also no annual fee and the APR will range from 20.80 percent to 29.99 percent non-variable.
 Lastly, it’s important to note that this is a closed-loop card, meaning that it can only be used at Office Depot OfficeMax stores.

 How to qualify for business credit cards with no personal guarantee

 Generally, your business will need to be well established and have an EIN to qualify for a business credit card with no personal guarantee.
 This is because these types of cards are usually corporate cards.
 Corporate cards generally don’t require personal guarantees because they are issued to a company rather than to an individual.
-As such, they are developed for incorporated businesses, such as an LLC, and not developed for a small-business owner who might be an individual or a sole proprietor.
+As such, they are developed for incorporated businesses, such as LLCs, S corps and C corps, and not developed for small-business owners who might be individuals or sole proprietors.